brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 ```

 Each part of the error message is useful for understanding lifetimes:
-+ This is an error: the Rust compiler will not produce an executable until this issue is resolved.
++ This is an error: the Rust compiler will not produce an executable until I resolve the issue.
-+ The Rust compiler "expected [a] lifetime parameter," which means it cannot infer the lifetime of the borrow the function returns.
++ The Rust compiler "expected [a] lifetime parameter" and cannot infer the lifetime of the returned borrow.
-+ The first "help" suggestion - "this function's return type contains a borrowed value, but there is no value for it to be borrowed from" - provides a possible solution: specify an input parameter which the returned value borrows from.
++ The first "help" suggestion - "this function's return type contains a borrowed value, but there is no value for it to be borrowed from" - provides a solution: add a parameter which the returned value borrows from.
-+ The second "help" suggestion - "consider giving it a `'static` lifetime" - provides another possible solution: return static data, (i.e. immutable data with known size at compile time), so that the binding is always valid.
++ The second "help" suggestion - "consider giving it a `'static` lifetime" - provides another solution: return static data, (i.e. immutable data with known size at compile time), so that the binding is always valid.

-Let's try both solutions starting with making the reference always
+Let's try both solutions starting with adding the `'static` lifetime annotation.
-valid.

 ```rust
 fn f1() -> &'static i32 {